hiperwalk/hiperwalk/docs/tutorial/quantum_walk_models.rst

 Continuous-time Model
 '''''''''''''''''''''
+A coined quantum walk can be created by passing an instance of :class:`hiperwalk.Graph` or :class:`hiperwalk.WeightedGraph`.
-To create a continuous-time quantum walk, we execute an analogous command.
+To create a continuous-time quantum walk on the cycle, we execute an analogous command.

 >>> continuous = hpw.ContinuousTime(graph=cycle)